Cool and Useful Clutter-Free Christmas Gifts for Teens

 ACCESSORIES FOR SPORTS OR HOBBY

-You could just buy what they need for sports and hobbies any time of the year.
-But you can also make it special in a gift basket or sports bag.
+You can also make it special in a gift basket or sports bag.

 When specific sport seasons comes around, we have to buy the new soccer socks or running shoes.
 However, you can also create cool gift baskets with the little extras that you may not normally purchase.